fullstack-build/tslog/README.md

 #### Log meta information
 `tslog` collects meta information for every log, like runtime, code position etc. The meta information collected depends on the runtime (browser or Node.js) and is accessible through the `LogObj`.
-You can define the property containing this meta information with `metaProperty`, which is "_meta" per default.
+You can define the property containing this meta information with `metaProperty`, which is "_meta" by default.

 #### Pretty templates and styles (color settings)